andrewheiss/ath-hugo/content/blog/2021-08-27_tikz-knitr-html-svg-fun/index.markdown

 <div class="alert alert-success">An update to knitr has made it a ton easier to embed fonts in SVG files from R. <a href="#update-easier-font-embedding">Jump to the update</a> to see how.</div>

+<div class="alert alert-success">Also, it's possible to change TikZ fonts and not use Computer Modern for everything! <a href="#another-update-changing-fonts">Jump to the second update</a> to see how.</div>

 ---

 **Contents**: